Atomic Heart on Steam - User reviews, Price & Information

 In a mad and sublime utopian world, take part in explosive encounters.
 Adapt your fighting style to each opponent, use your environment and upgrade your equipment to fulfill your mission.
 If you want to reach the truth, you'll have to pay in blood.

-Atomic Heart is a fps and horror game developed by Mundfish and published by Focus Entertainment and 4Divinity.
+Atomic Heart is a fps, horror and singleplayer game developed by Mundfish and published by Focus Entertainment and 4Divinity.

 Released on February 20th 2023 is available only on Windows in 13 languages: English, French, German, Spanish - Spain, Japanese, Russian, Simplified Chinese, Korean, Polish, Portuguese - Brazil, Italian, Traditional Chinese and Ukrainian.